szilard/GBM-multicore/README.md

 Linear scaling with number of cores (e.g. 2x faster on 2x number of cores) would be a horizontal line.
 Linear scaling with dataset size would mean overlapping points for each dataset size.

-Worse than linear scaling as a function of cores is as expected.
+The scaling as a function of number of cores is worse than linear (as expected).

 However, one could expect better than linear scaling as a function of dataset size (if various overheads become relatively smaller for larger dataset).
 Contrary, we see worse than linear scaling from 1M to 10M, I think due to CPU cache